-A conceptual diagram of the port connections of a SPICE, Verilog-A(MS) or VHDL-A(MS) [External Model] is shown in Figure 25.
+A conceptual diagram of the port connections of a SPICE, Verilog-A(MS) or VHDL-A(MS) [External Model] is shown below.
 The example illustrates an I/O buffer.
 Note that the drawing implies that the D_receive state changes in response to the analog signal my_receive, not A_signal (see above):

-Figure 25 - Example of an [External Model] I/O Buffer Using SPICE, Verilog-A(MS), or VHDL-A(MS)
+Figure 7: Example of an [External Model] I/O buffer using SPICE, Verilog-A(MS) or VHDL-A(MS)

 An example of an [External Model] is shown at the end of this section.

 Pseudo-Differential Buffers: